-Proposed § 680.20(c) contained exceptions to the requirements of this part and incorporated each of the statutory exceptions to the affiliate marketing notice and opt-out requirements that are set forth in section 624(a)(4) of the FCRA.
-The Commission has revised the preface to the exceptions for clarity to provide that the provisions of this part do not apply to "you" if a person uses eligibility information that it receives from an affiliate in certain circumstances.
-In addition, each of the exceptions has been moved to § 680.21(c) in the final rule and is discussed below.
+Proposed § \\.20(c) contained exceptions to the requirements of Subpart C and incorporated each of the statutory exceptions to the affiliate marketing notice and opt-out requirements that are set forth in section 624(a)(4) of the FCRA.
+The Agencies have revised the preface to the exceptions for clarity to provide that the provisions of Subpart C do not apply to 'vou'' or ''the bank'' if a person uses eligibility information that it receives from an affiliate in certain circumstances.
+In addition, each of the exceptions has been moved to §\\.21(c) in the final rules and is discussed below.

-Pre-existing Business Relationship Exception
+Pre-Existing Business Relationship Exception

-Proposed § 680.20(c)(1) provided that the provisions of this part would not apply to an affiliate using eligibility information to make a solicitation to a consumer with whom the affiliate has a pre-existing business relationship.
-As noted above, a pre-existing business relationship exists when: (1) there is a financial contract in force between the affiliate and the consumer; (2) the consumer and the affiliate have engaged in a financial transaction (including holding an active account or a policy in force or having another continuing relationship) during the 18 months immediately preceding the date of the solicitation; (3) the consumer has purchased, rented, or leased the affiliate's goods or services during the 18 months immediately preceding the date of the solicitation; or (4) the consumer has inquired about or applied for a product or service offered by the affiliate during the 3-month period immediately preceding the date of the solicitation.
-Proposed § 680.20(d)(1) provided examples of the pre-existing business relationship exception.
-As explained above, the Commission has revised the examples from proposed § 680.20(d)(1) in the final rule and included them as examples of the definition of "pre-existing business relationship" rather than as examples of the pre-existing business relationship exception.
+Proposed § .20(c)(1) provided that the provisions of Subpart C would not apply to an affiliate using eligibility information to make a solicitation to a consumer with whom the affiliate has a pre-existing business relationship.
+As noted above, a pre-existing business relationship exists when: (1) There is a financial contract in force between the affiliate and the consumer; (2) the consumer and the affiliate have engaged in a financial transaction (including holding an active account or a policy in force or having another continuing relationship) during the 18 months immediately preceding the date of the solicitation; (3) the consumer has purchased, rented, or leased the affiliate's goods or services during the 18 months immediately preceding the date of the solicitation; or (4) the consumer has inquired about or applied for a product or service offered by the affiliate during the 3-month period immediately preceding the date of the solicitation.
+Proposed § \\.20(d)(1) provided examples of the pre-existing business relationship exception.
+As explained above, the Agencies have revised the examples from proposed .20(d)(1) in the final rules and § included them as examples of the definition of "pre-existing business relationship" rather than as examples of the pre-existing business relationship exception.

-Section 680.21(c)(1) of the final rule revises the pre-existing business relationship exception to delete the word "send" and to eliminate as unnecessary the cross-reference to the location of the definition of "preexisting business relationship."
+Section \\\.21(c)(1) of the final rules revises the pre-existing business relationship exception to delete the word "send" and to eliminate as unnecessary the cross-reference to the location of the definition of "preexisting business relationship."
 As discussed above, commenters made a number of suggestions regarding the definition of "pre-existing business relationship."
-The Commission has addressed those comments elsewhere.
+The Agencies have addressed those comments elsewhere.
 Most commenters supported the proposed text of the pre-existing business relationship exception, which generally tracks the statutory language.